ghoshRitesh12/aniwatch-api/README.md

 - `ANIWATCH_API_VERCEL_DEPLOYMENT`: required for distinguishing Vercel deployment from other ones; set it to true or any other non-zero value.
 - `ANIWATCH_API_HOSTNAME`: set this to your api instance's hostname to enable rate limiting, don't have this value if you don't wish to rate limit.
 - `ANIWATCH_API_REDIS_CONN_URL`: this env is optional by default and can be set to utilize Redis caching functionality.
 It has to be a valid connection URL; otherwise, the Redis client can throw unexpected errors.
+- `ANIWATCH_API_S_MAXAGE`: specifies the maximum amount of time (in seconds) a resource is considered fresh when served by a CDN cache.
+- `ANIWATCH_API_STALE_WHILE_REVALIDATE`: specifies the amount of time (in seconds) a resource is served stale while a new one is fetched.

 ## <span id="host-your-instance">⛅ Host your instance</span>